miguelalmeida8/HyPredictor-Framework/README.md

 ## Demonstration

-For a detailed demonstration of how our system works, please watch the [video](https://your-video-link.com).
+For a detailed demonstration of how the system works, please watch the [video](https://your-video-link.com).
 The video provides an in-depth look at the system's functionality, including real-time failure detection, sensor data visualization, failure report management, rule management, and model explanations.

 ## How to Use